adaltas/node-nikita/src/index.coffee.md

 # Mecano

 Mecano gather a set of functions usually used during system deployment.
 All the functions share a common API with flexible options.

-    {EventEmitter} = require 'events'

 *   Run actions both locally and remotely over SSH.
 *   Ability to see if an action had an effect through the second argument provided in the callback.
 *   Common API with options and callback arguments and calling the callback with an error and the number of affected actions.
 *   Run one or multiple actions depending on option argument being an object or an array of objects.

 Here's the list of available functions: